stephankoe/blog/content/post/ssh/index.en.md

 SSH (**S**ecure **Sh**ell) is a popular command-line tool to open remote connections to other computers.
 In contrast to conventional remote tools like *telnet* or *rsh*, SSH encrypts the transferred data, preventing third parties from viewing or manipulating the data.
 As a result, SSH has become the de-facto standard tool for working on remote computers and is an integral part of the toolset of many system administrators and (web) developers.

 In this article, I introduce features of SSH that simplify the day-to-day use of SSH.
-First, I will briefly describe the usage and configuration of the SSH command-line utility.
+First, I will briefly describe the usage and configuration of the SSH command-line utilities from [OpenSSH](https://www.openssh.com/).
 Then, I will explain the generation and usage of keys for secure passwordless authentication with remote computers.
 Finally, I discuss the configuration of jump hosts, git and the concurrent execution of commands on multiple remote machines.
 My main focus in this article is on Unix-like systems (Linux, BSD, MacOS), but I will also briefly cover SSH on Windows.

 The majority of this article is based on the talk "[Besser leben mit SSH](https://media.ccc.de/v/gpn20-8-besser-leben-mit-ssh)" (english: "Live Better with SSH") by @leyrerBesserLebenMit2022, presented at the Gulaschprogrammiernacht 20 conference in May 2022.